 This approach is the antithesis of the fast fashion model driven by profit, speed of turnaround and cost efficiencies, with issues such as thorough environmental sustainability sitting low on the agenda.
 This is a case of fast fashion vs. slow fashion.

 Zara, for example, offers 24 new collections per year, H &M offers up to 16 and changes the offering weekly and their cheap materials are heavy in non-recyclable, oil hungry acrylics.
-The entrenched fast fashion model of make, consume, dispose, repeat, is increasingly unpalatable for so many of us.
-Ethical fashion seeks to confront what is wrong with the current fashion model and looks for a cleaner, fairer way of enjoying style and luxury without it being at someone expense or costing the Earth.
+The entrenched fast fashion model of make, consume, dispose, repeat, is increasingly unpalatable for many.
+'Ethical' fashion seeks to challenge current fast fashion model and looks for a cleaner, fairer way of enjoying style and luxury without it being at someone expense or costing the Earth.

-And this matters.
+The excesses of the fashion industry matters.
 The fashion industry is one of the biggest polluters in the world.
-It accounts for around 10% of global carbon emissions, and uses a quarter of the chemicals produced worldwide each year.
+It is said to account for around 10% of global carbon emissions, and uses a quarter of the chemicals produced worldwide each year.
 This level of consumption is not infinitely sustainable.

 Ethical fashion brands – this includes some of the bigger fashion brands such as Eileen Fisher and Patagonia – are voluntarily shifting to less polluting production.
 Organic cotton with a GOTS (Global Organic Textile Standard) certification is on the increase in the fashion industry – this is a strictly monitored process of pesticide-free cotton production with less water consumption.